Hackafe/lips/lip-ironsteel-house-rules.md

 # 1. Abstract

-This document describes the recommended lab rules
+This document describes the house rules.

 # 2. Motivation

 To have a beautiful and pretty nice lab, where we like to enjoy ourselves and ...

 # 3. Specification